mchirlin/JMeterForAppian/readme.md

 1. Create new release on https://github.com/appianps/ps-ext-AutomatedTestFramework/releases.

 As `mvn release:prepare` only commits the updated pom.xml files locally, they need to be pushed to GitHub the same as any other commit.
-The final release JAR's are placed in the `/target/` folder of each module.
+The final release Jar and Zip are placed in the `/target/` folder of each module.

 #### Create New Installation Package ####
 1. Run `mvn package`
 1. Upload new package to both the GitHub release and Share Component.
 1. Upload template.jmx to both the GitHub release and Share Component.

-If wanting to rebuild the customizations to the JMeter core components (to keep up with JMeter updates)
+How to rebuild the customizations to the JMeter core components (to keep up with JMeter updates):

-1. ApacheJMeter_http.jar and ApacheJMeter_components.jar
 1. On the jmeter branch merge the most recent changes from jmeter trunk
 1. run `ant`
 1. Copy the resulting ApacheJMeter_http.jar and ApacheJMeter_components.jar from the lib/ext folder to the resources folder of the master branch.